I'm not sure I spelled inaugural correctly, but assume it would have little red squigglies under it if I didn't.

 I was so tired at one point in the middle of the night, I wanted to sleep on ANY elevated surface, for example a sidewalk.
 I walked for miles before finding an elevated surface, the porch of a house between the track and the highway.
 Conceivably, I'd still be sleeping there if I had not pushed on.

-The race director and BoMF director is Joe.
+Joe.
 And he seriously won the 2nd day Pajama Run.
 He was so far ahead, I thought he was previewing the course.
 He did a great job with the race and had a very good attitude throughout.

 When my wife's family arrived for the Sundown race, I was defeated and all but quit.
 I really wanted to sleep.